 In this episode, we are joined by Marc Scancarello who is the director of materials engineering at Emerson.
 Today’s discussion is all based on new refrigerants and new codes.
 We answer the question, what is ASHRAE 34 and 15, and walk through the new standards as well.
 We also discuss how the adoption of new codes and standards can vary from state to state and how it can affect one’s business.

 Host: Lindsay Headings, Digital Marketing and Content Manager, Emerson

-Co-Host: Jennifer Butsch, Regulatory Affairs Manager, Emerson
+Co-Host: Jennifer Butsch, Director of Regulatory Affairs, Emerson

 Guest: Marc Scancarello, Director of Materials Engineering, Emerson